-A CAT scan uses X-rays and computers to produce an image of a cross-section of the body.
+A CAT scan (also called a CT scan) uses X-rays and computers to produce an image of a cross-section of the body.
 The cross-sectional pictures are like a slice of bread taken from a freshly sliced loaf.
 This image allows your doctor to check for swollen or enlarged lymph nodes, which might mean that cancer has spread.

 What Happens Before the CAT Scan?

 If a dye (also called intravenous contrast material) is required for your CAT scan, you may be instructed to have a blood test first.
 The purpose of the blood test is to make sure your kidneys will be able to get rid of the dye.
 Not getting this blood test may delay your CAT scan appointment.